alvinj/JavaXeyes/README.md

-# README
+# Scala/Java “XEyes” Application

-This is a Java version of the old “Xeyes” application.
+This is a Java/Scala version of the old “Xeyes” application.
 It’s written to work on MacOS systems, but it can probably be ported to Linux and Windows.